 It is also important for the Facilitator to always remember that we are not training farmers to be better farmers.
 We are calling farmers to be Ministers of the Gospel in their communities.
 They are not there to receive, as much as they are being equipped to give.
 Everything that we learn should be traceable back to our ministry as Christian Farmers.

 These curriculums are available for anyone to use.
 The curriculum linked below is actively being developed and edited.
-It includes the curriculum along with associated Farmer Notes, worksheets, posters, etc. in both English and Kinyarwanda.
-You will likely find mistakes and missing information.
-We ask that if you use the AgriFaith Curriculum, please give us your feedback.
+It includes the curriculum along with associated Workbook, Handbook, and posters, etc. in both English and Kinyarwanda.
+We ask that if you use the Sowers of HOPE Curriculum, please give us your feedback.
 Share any comments, edits, or translations so that they can be added to our public archive.

-You will find these curriculums ordered and scheduled according to the Rwandan growing seasons.
 A lot of thought goes into the timing of these classes, and adjusting them to your seasons will require the same.
-Consider that the topic should be received by the farmers 2 weeks before they might need to use it, allowing for plenty of prep time.
-Changing the order may require edits to the content.
+Consider that the topic should be received by the farmers 2 weeks before they might need to use it, allowing for plenty of preparation time.
+Lessons include a list of prerequisite lessons on the summary page.
 If you craft a new order/timing according to your location, please share it with us so that we can add it to the public archive.

 For questions, comments, edits, or just to let us know you are using the curriculum, please email: